 Induction

 An induction session defined mindfulness as focusing on the world around us, which in this case includes the body, or as ‘paying attention to what is happening in our minds’, including sensations by being aware that we are aware of sensory information, in the respective conditions.
 When distracted, participants were to gently return back to the object of focus.
 Participants in in the current study were directed to avoid elaborations, aided by simple categorisations such as seeing the breath as long or short.
 Participants were told that this exercise is not controlled breathing, and whilst they are welcome to try to relax into it if they like, they can be mindful no matter what state they are in and can let the breath come and go as it pleases.
 Slight wording changes between each condition made sure to reference either the world or mental states only.
-The induction featured several metacognitive skills were exclusive to the mental states group: non-suppression (not stopping thoughts before they appear), non-clinging (not engaging with the content of thoughts), and equanimity/objectivity (that either positive or negative, thoughts and sensations are like objects passing through our awareness).
+The induction featured several metacognitive skills that were exclusive to the mental states group: non-suppression (not stopping thoughts before they appear), non-clinging (not engaging with the content of thoughts), and equanimity/objectivity (that either positive or negative, thoughts and sensations are like objects passing through our awareness).

 World